ToxFAQs™ for Beryllium

 How can beryllium affect my health?

 Breathing in beryllium can lead to lung disease and lung cancer.
 Exposure to beryllium can also cause something called beryllium sensitization, an immune response that can lead to more serious health problems if the person keeps being exposed.
-People exposed to beryllium are at risk for developing acute beryllium disease and chronic beryllium disease, which cause problems in the lungs.
+Some people are genetically sensitive to the harmful effects of beryllium.
+Workers exposed to beryllium are at risk for developing acute beryllium disease and sensitized people are at risk for developing chronic beryllium disease.
 Symptoms of acute beryllium disease include irritation of the lungs, nose, and throat, as well as trouble breathing and tiredness.
 People with chronic beryllium disease develop lesions (masses) in the lungs that can lead to scarring.
 They may experience chest pain, cough, and/or shortness of breath.

 Skin contact with beryllium may cause an allergic response or lead to beryllium sensitization.

-Studies in animals have shown that eating or drinking beryllium may cause changes in brain and liver enzyme levels and may decrease body weight.
+Studies in animals have shown that eating or drinking beryllium may cause stomach damage.

 Can beryllium cause cancer?